Santa Barbara County assistance programs.

 Catholic Charities will be overseeing the prevention side of the rent and eviction assistance program by offering services, that include for example, rent or help with utility bills.
 Also, Good Samaritan will be dealing with the task of placing homeless families or individuals in short or long term housing and also paying for rental security deposits or a couple months of rent.

-Also, the Legal Aid Foundation deals with issues regarding housing discrimination, but the money being provided to them be used to prevent evictions and homelessness by negotiating with landlords on nonpayment of rent issues.
+Also, the Legal Aid Foundation deals with issues regarding housing discrimination as well as evictions or foreclosures.
+But the money being provided to them be used to prevent evictions and homelessness by negotiating with landlords on nonpayment of rent issues.
+Or find other free legal aid from lawyers in California.

 The money can also be used in several ways.
 For example, eligible activities for the federal government funds includes security deposits, rental assistance, utility payments, utility deposits, moving costs, and even hotel/motel vouchers for temporary housing.
 Also housing relocation and stabilization services are offered, including case management, legal services, outreach, housing search and placement, and debt help and credit repair.